MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/java/plan-implementation-content.md

 ### Cache

 [Azure Cache for Redis](/azure/azure-cache-for-redis/cache-overview) is a managed in-memory data store that's based on Redis software.
-The web app needs a cache that provides the following benefits:
+Proseware needed a cache that provides the following benefits:

 - **Speed and volume.** It has high-data throughput and low latency reads for commonly accessed, slow-changing data.
 - **Diverse supportability.** It's a unified cache location that all instances of the web app can use.